Cetinje: Festivals

 Today, Cetinje is home of one of the most popular cultural events in Montenegro – 'Summer at the Old Royal Capital'.
 It is the artist festival with almost 100 events, which held yearly, from June to September.
 During that period, visitors can attend the gigs of regional artist stars at the most significant city locations, but in the villages too.
 During the 'Summer at the Old Royal Capital', there are festivals like 'Royal Fest' (hard rock, alternative), 'Cetinje Jazz Fest', 'Espressivo' (classical music), 'Cucka jeka' (Kobilji Do), 'Riječka noć' (Rijeka Crnojevića), 'Njeguško ljeto' (Lovćen and Njeguši), 'Folklor' etc. Events during the 'Summer at the Old Royal Capital' attend about 50,000 visitors.

 There are more festivals and events during the whole year, like 'Christmas Concerts' (7/8 January), Independence Day event (21 May), 'MIT Fest' (alternative theatre festival) etc.

 Sport

 The most popular sports in Cetinje are football, handball and basketball.

 Football

 Football in Cetinje has a very long tradition associated with FK Lovćen Cetinje, oldest football club in Montenegro.
 FK Lovćen was founded on 20 June 1913.
 It is one of the most successful football clubs in Montenegro.

 The best results in the past were achieved before WW2, when they won few Montenegrin Championships, and in 1956 in qualifications for the first national league.
 In 1947, Lovćen was juvenile club champion.
-FK Lovćen now competes in the Montenegrin First League.
+FK Lovćen now competes in the Montenegrin Second League.
 During the season 2013/14, Lovćen won second place.
 On 21 May 2014, Lovćen won the Montenegrin Cup, which was the first national trophy in the club's history.

 Another club from Cetinje is FK Cetinje, formed in 1975.
 They play in the Montenegrin Third League and share the Stadion Sveti Petar Cetinjski with Lovćen.